Welcome to this guide on visiting Isla Mujeres.

 1. Snorkeling and Diving

-As well as some of the cheapest prices, there are some really beautiful, crystal clear waters to explore on the north and western sides of the island.
+As well as some of the lowest prices, there are some really beautiful, crystal clear waters to explore on the north and western sides of the island.

 Another great experience is to swim with whale sharks, where the best time to do so is between May and August.
 There are small tours that operate for you to go and see them, however, due to them being protected by the island, this means that only one or two people can swim with them at a time.